Afroasiatic languages: Berber

 The Berber (or Libyco-Berber) languages are spoken today by perhaps 16 million people.
 They are often considered to constitute a single language with multiple dialects.
 Other scholars, however, argue that they are a group of around twelve languages, about as different from each other as the Romance or Germanic languages.
 In the past, Berber languages were spoken throughout North Africa except in Egypt; since the 7th century CE, however, they have been heavily affected by Arabic and have been replaced by it in many places.

-There are two extinct languages potentially related to modern Berber.
+Two extinct languages are potentially related to modern Berber.
 The first is the Numidian language, represented by over a thousand short inscriptions in the Libyco-Berber alphabet, found throughout North Africa and dating from the 2nd century BCE onward.
 The second is the Guanche language, which was formerly spoken on the Canary Islands and went extinct in the 17th century CE.

-The first longer written examples of modern Berber varieties only date from the 16th or 17th centuries CE.
+The first longer written examples of modern Berber varieties date only from the 16th or 17th centuries CE.

 Chadic

 Chadic languages number between 150 and 190, making Chadic the largest family in Afroasiatic by number of extant languages.
 The Chadic languages are typically divided into three major branches, East Chadic, Central Chadic, and West Chadic.
 Most Chadic languages are located in the Chad Basin, with the exception of Hausa.
 Hausa is the largest Chadic language by native speakers, and is spoken by a large number of people as a lingua franca in Northern Nigeria.
-It may have as many as 80 to 100 million first and second language speakers.
-Eight other Chadic languages have around 100,000 speakers; other Chadic languages often have few speakers and may be in danger of going extinct.
+It may have as many as 80 to 100 million first- and second-language speakers.
+Eight other Chadic languages have around 100,000 speakers; other Chadic languages often have few speakers and may be in danger of extinction.
 Only about 40 Chadic languages have been fully described by linguists.

 Cushitic

-There are about 30 Cushitic languages, more if Omotic is included, spoken around the Horn of Africa and in Sudan and Tanzania.
+There are about 30 Cushitic languages, more if Omotic is included, spoken around the Horn of Africa, and in Sudan and Tanzania.
 The Cushitic family is traditionally split into four branches: the single language of Beja (c.
 3 million speakers), the Agaw languages, Eastern Cushitic, and Southern Cushitic.
 Only one Cushitic language, Oromo, has more than 25 million speakers; other languages with more than a million speakers include Somali, Afar, Hadiyya, and Sidaama.
 Many Cushitic languages have relatively few speakers.
 Cushitic does not appear to be related to the written ancient languages known from its area, Meroitic or Old Nubian.
-The oldest text in a Cushitic language probably dates from around 1770; written orthographies were only developed for a select number of Cushitic languages in the early 20th century.
+The oldest text in a Cushitic language probably dates from around 1770; written orthographies were developed for a select number of Cushitic languages only in the early 20th century.